hitokiri-mata/katacoda-courses/kubernetes-pipelines/harbor/step2-registry.md

 --set expose.type=nodePort \
 --set expose.nodePort.ports.http.nodePort=31500`{{execute}}

+A few of the persistence and security features have been disabled for this Katacoda example.

+This chart bootstraps a Harbor instance consisting of several deployed components.
+To get a complete status of the deployment availability run this inspection.

+`watch kubectl get deployments --namespace harbor`{{execute}}

+Once complete, the Pods will move to the _running_ state.
+The Harbor server takes about 2 minutes to start.
+The Deployments will eventually move to the _Available (1)_ state.
+Use this ```clear```{{execute interrupt}} to ctrl-c and clear the shell or press ctrl-c to break out of the watch.

 The registry is now available as a service.
 It can be listed.

 `kubectl get service --namespace harbor`{{execute}}